 Types of Vinyl Flooring To Use Outside

 You must only use waterproof vinyl floors outside because have multiple layers and a rigid core that repels moisture and water.
 Asides from being waterproof, the floor must be strong enough to handle the outside environment.

 Luxury Vinyl Planks

-Luxury vinyl is largely regarded as the strongest type of vinyl flooring.
-The planks of a luxury vinyl floor are reinforced to handle heavy furniture and intense traffic without chipping or separating.
+Luxury vinyl is known as the strongest type of vinyl flooring.
+Their planks are reinforced to handle heavy furniture and intense traffic without chipping or separating.

-The planks have multiple layers made of recycled PVC, vinyl resins, and wood fibers that make the vinyl floor impervious to water damage.
-This type of vinyl floor will be great outside your home as it offers moisture resistance and weather protection.
+The planks have multiple layers of recycled PVC, vinyl resins, and wood fibers, making them impervious to water damage.
+This floor will be great outside your home, offering moisture resistance and weather protection.

 Composite Vinyl Flooring

-The complex makeup of the vinyl floor is why it is referred to as composite vinyl flooring.
-This vinyl floor is very durable, water-resistant, and strong which is why it’s great for outdoor floors.
+Its complex makeup is why it is referred to as composite flooring.
+It is durable, water-resistant, and strong, which is why it’s great for outdoor surfaces.